-My dad told me that when he was my age he used to flip through a super giant Sears catalog and circle what toys he wanted for his birthday and Christmas.
+My dad told me that when he was my age he used to flip through a supergiant Sears catalog and circle what toys he wanted for his birthday and Christmas.
 That’s crazy talk!
 Nowadays I can make my wish list right on my iPad!
-Businesses have to remember that kids know all about technology, sometimes even more than our parents.
-If they want us to beg and plead our moms and dads to buy their toys, we have to be able to find it online first!
+Businesses have to remember that kids know all about technology, sometimes even more than their parents.
+If they want us to beg and plead with our moms and dads to buy their toys, we have to be able to find them online first!

 Something else that businesses can do is have free stuff for kids who come into their store.
 My favorite stores to go to are the ones that give out candy or toys when I go shopping with my daddy.
 That way I get something really cool to keep me busy, and my daddy can shop around longer (mostly for presents for me)!

 Spending so much time at the office seeing my work friends in their silly Santa hats all day just showed me how important holiday season marketing really is!
 Now that I’m an older and wiser 5-year-old, my best tips for businesses doing holiday season marketing is to make it fun, have good customer service, and think about what would make your shoppers happy so they want to buy from your store.

 And have lots of LEGOs.
 LEGOs make everyone happy!